Agentic Workflows

 Executing Workflows via the Runtime

-With the TypeScript runtime, workflows can be executed autonomously
+With the TypeScript runtime, the review-pr workflow can be executed

-rather than pasted into an AI assistant manually.
+autonomously rather than pasted into an AI assistant manually:

 The runtime reads the on:, members:, and safe-outputs: frontmatter